Hurricane Donna: Florida

 Large tracts of mangrove forest were lost in the western portion of Everglades National Park, while at least 35% of the white heron population in the park were killed.
 The lodge and marina at Flamingo, as well as a ranger's way station near Cape Sable, were virtually destroyed.
 Tides from Fort Myers Beach southward ranged between 4 and 7 ft above normal.
 In Everglades City, about 50% of buildings were destroyed due to strong winds and coastal flooding, and roofs were blown off or damaged.
 Floodwaters reached about 7 ft in height inside the historic Collier County Courthouse, forcing refugees taking shelter in the building to evacuate to the second floor.
 The city briefly became inaccessible due to inundated roads.
 Thousands of trees were toppled, blocking portions of the Tamiami Trail.
 Approximately half of the homes in Chokoloskee were destroyed, while floodwaters entered a number of homes in Ochopee.
 The community of Immokalee reported about $3 million in damage.
 In Naples, storm surge entered many high-priced homes, while the 900 ft fishing pier was wrecked.
 A total of 19 cottages and 12 mobile homes at Gordon Pass were damaged beyond repairs.
 Throughout Naples, Donna demolished 87 homes and damaged 614 others in Everglades City.
 The Miami News described Vanderbilt Beach as being reduced to "another welter of splintered homes."
 Throughout Collier County, strong winds and coastal flooding combined destroyed 153 homes, severely damaged 409 others, and caused minor damage to 1,049 dwellings.

 Donna left about $3 million in property damage and two deaths in Fort Myers.
 A new church in Bradenton was destroyed, while much of the city was left without power.
 In Winter Haven, 13 homes were destroyed, 100 others suffered major damage, and 2,400 dwellings experienced minor damage.
 One person was killed in the city.
 The turn into southern Florida lessened damage in the Tampa area.
-High winds deroofed in armory building in Dade City sheltering 150 people.
+High winds deroofed an armory building in Dade City sheltering 150 people.
 In Volusia County, Donna destroyed 10 homes, severely damaged 112 homes, and caused minor damage to 1,100 others, while 25 buildings were demolished, 400 substantially damaged, and inflicted minor damage to 750 others.
 One fatality occurred in the county.